epiviz/epiviz-website/home/content/post/2017-05-01-epiviz-update.md

 ## Metavizr now on Bioconductor (release 3.5)
 </a>

-`metavizr` is an R/Bioconductor package to interactively visualize metagenomic datasets.
-The `metavizr` package implements two-way communication between the R/Bioconductor environment and the metaviz web app for interactive visualization of microbiome sequencing results.
-The hierarchy of features from a microbiome sequencing result can be visualized with a navigation utility and count values are displayed dynamically updated heatmaps or stacked bar plots.
-Metavizr uses Websockets for communication between the browser Javascript client and the R environment.
+We recently released our [metaviz](http://metaviz.org) application for interactive analysis of metagenomic data.
+It's companion R/Bioconductor pacakge, `metavizr`, implements two-way communication between the R/Bioconductor environment and the metaviz web app.
+The hierarchy of features from a microbiome sequencing result can be visualized with a hierarchical navigation utility and count values are displayed dynamically updated heatmaps or stacked bar plots. `metavizr` uses Websockets for communication between the browser Javascript client and the R environment.
+The `metavizr` package was released in Bioconductor 3.5.

-To Install metavizr through Bioconductor and try the package vignette,
+To install metavizr through Bioconductor and try the package vignette,

 ```{r}
     # install packahe